-(1) Fruit boring seed feeders (e.g., H. lauri [Mexico {native}, Colombia {invasive and introduced from Mexico in seeds used for root stocks [Castañeda-Vildózola, et al. 2017]}] H. pittieri [Costa Rica & Nicaragua] and H. trifasciatus [very limited range in Mexico]), and

-(2) Species that bore into stems and branches (e.g., H. albopictus [Mexico], H. apiatus [native to SE USA], H. cartagraphus [Brazil], H. elegans [Guatemala, Costa Rica, Panama, Colombia, Brazil], and H. rufipes [Brazil]).
+(1) Fruit boring seed feeders (e.g., H. lauri [Mexico {native}, Colombia {invasive and introduced from Mexico in seeds used for root stocks [Castañeda-Vildózola, et al. 2017]}] H. pittieri [Costa Rica & Nicaragua] and H. trifasciatus [very limited range in Mexico]), and (2) Species that bore into stems and branches (e.g., H. albopictus [Mexico], H. apiatus [native to SE USA], H. cartagraphus [Brazil], H. elegans [Guatemala, Costa Rica, Panama, Colombia, Brazil], and H. rufipes [Brazil]).

 Heilipus spp. are considered the most damaging pest complex associated with cultivated avocados (e.g., Hass and Fuerte) in the native range of this crop (Castañeda-Vildózola, et al. 2017; Luna et al. 2017).
-Damage caused by Large Avocado Seed Weevil, Heilipus lauri: Adult H. lauri feed on immature fruit, leaves, and young stems but don't reproduce on these structures (Caicedo et al. 2010).
+Damage caused by Large Avocado Seed Weevil, Heilipus lauri: Adult H. lauri feed on small immature fruit and leaves, and young stems but don't reproduce on these structures (Caicedo et al. 2010).
 Female seed weevils lay eggs inside holes they drill into fruit using their long beak like snout or rostrum.
-Hass fruit ~4-5 cm in diameter are preferred for oviposition) Larvae that hatch from eggs deposited into oviposition chambers bore through the fruit pulp to the seed.
+Hass fruit ~4-5 cm in diameter are preferred for oviposition.
+Larvae that hatch from eggs deposited into oviposition chambers bore through the fruit pulp to the seed.
 Upon reaching the seed, larvae burrow into the seed to feed causing significant internal damage.
 Mature avocado seed weevil larvae pupate in the seed.
 Following pupation adults use their mandibles, located on the end of the rostrum, to chew a large circular exit hole to escape from the pupation chamber.
+Internal feeding by larvae damages fruit, making it unmarketable, and in some instances heavy damage causes fruit to drop prematurely.
+In parts of Mexico, H. lauri is a significant pest of Hass avocados.
+Around 60% of Hass fruit have been reported as being damaged by H. lauri in unmanaged orchards in Morelos, Mexico (Medina 2005).
+In Colombia, damage levels in heavily managed Hass orchards range ~4-8% (Caicedo et al. 2010).